ActuallyAdequate/Chimaera/core/rules/character.md

 ### Disrepair

 Each Body Part that you collect can become Broken, as it is used, fought with and damaged.
-Each time a Body Part takes Damage it increases its Disrepair from Fine, Scarred, Sceptic and Broken.
-Certain levels of Disrepair may result in a Malfunction.
+Each time a Body Part takes Damage it increases its Disrepair from Healthy, Scarred, Sceptic and Broken.

-#### Fine
+#### Healthy

 The Body Part functions normally and is at full health